 - Fun French fact: The name of this brand derives from the popular children’s game “Jacques a dit,” the French equivalent of Simon Says!

 3. Tartine et Chocolat: French Elegance at its Finest

 Designer Catherine Painvin created this famous high-end brand in 1977.
 She has said that she was inspired by the elegant outfits the Kennedy children wore at their father’s funeral in 1963, and chose the name “tartine et chocolat” after her favorite childhood snack.
-Today, you can buy not only elegant, “retro-poetic” clothes (like this adorable salopette!), but also stuffed animals, bedroom furnishings, and strollers on the brand’s website or at melijoe.
+Today, you can buy not only elegant, “retro-poetic” clothes, but also stuffed animals, bedroom furnishings, and strollers on the brand’s website or at melijoe.
 If you are looking for a perfume for babies, you should try Ptisenbon, the brand’s signature fragrance.
 It has subtle notes of honeysuckle, lily of the valley and jasmine and was launched in 1987 as a collaboration with Givenchy.

 - The brand’s emblem, “Léon le Hérisson” (Léon the Hedgehog), is a plush toy that has been cuddled by millions of French children for over more than 40 years.
 He would make a perfect babyshower gift!

 4. Cyrillus: For that Casual-Chic Look à la française